|Oracle® Enterprise Manager Ops Center Concepts Guide

 Oracle Enterprise Manager Ops Center supports both Ethernet and InfiniBand network protocols.
 Although the Ethernet interconnect is the established interconnect, InfiniBand maximizes the speed of transactions using the short, multiple connections found in clusters and data centers.
 For Linux operating system, Ethernet over InfiniBand (EoIB) and Internet Protocol over InfiniBand (IPoIB) is supported.

-For Oracle Solaris, full link aggregation and IPMP groups are supported.
+For Oracle Solaris 11, full link aggregation and IPMP groups are supported.
 Oracle Solaris 11 can manage the bandwidth of a data link, including physical links, virtual NICs, and link aggregations.
-For a zone, you specify the amount of network bandwidth that the zone is allowed to consume.
+For a zone, you can specify the amount of network bandwidth that the zone is allowed to consume.

 Oracle Solaris Zones consolidate NIC ports into a virtual NIC.
 Instead of each virtual host having a dedicated physical NIC, the NIC can be shared by several zones, at the threshold that each one needs.

 The Oracle Enterprise Manager Ops Center Command-Line Interface (CLI) is an alternative to the standard user interface for Oracle Enterprise Manager Ops Center.
 The CLI can perform many, but not all, of the actions of the standard user interface.

 To support deployment plans, two modes are added.
 The deploy mode specifies the contents of the plan.
 The deploy-setup mode identifies the plan and the plan's target.
 Other modes are enhanced.
 Another mode, credentials, is added to manage the credentials used in deployment plans.